• Skip to primary navigation

 Jump to Recipe

-cherry bakewell cake on a tall cake platter with fresh cherries
+cherry bakewell cake on a high cake platter and some cherries around it.

-Make this cherry Bakewell cake for a birthday, to make the most of the cherry season, or just to have a delicious treat at any time of the year.
-The Bakewell cake might look like a lot of work due to all those layers, but it is easy to make!
+The cherry Bakewell cake might look like a lot of work because of all those layers, but it is actually easy to make!

 And did I mention how incredibly delicious this is?
 One slice will probably not be enough...
-The Bakewell sponge is soft, moist, and flavorful due to the use of ground almonds, the jam is sweet and comforting, and the whipped cream and cherry filling is just decadent and soooo good!
+The Bakewell sponge is soft, moist, and full of almond flavor, the jam is sweet and comforting, and the whipped cream and cherry filling are just decadent and soooo good!

 • What is Bakewell cake?